How do colours affect your look?

 Four colors that are evenly spaced on the color wheel.
 Better to use one dominant color and use the others as accent colors in order to balance the look, it has a bold and vibrant appearance.

 This does not mean that every blue is cool or every yellow is warm.
-Every colour has different undertones can be cool or warm.
+Every color has different undertones can be cool or warm.

 2. Luminance/Value/Contrast/Dept